 I especially like markers with flat nibs like Copic-markers, for example.
 The fact, that they come in a wide variety of different colors makes it even better for experimenting.
 And Copics usually have another brush-like

 There are some brush pens, and Japanese and Chinese calligraphy brushes, that are really awesome to use too!
 Just go out and try different things, you can never tell what works and what doesn´t until you try.

-But I would generally not recommend to use them if you are new to calligraphy.
+But I would generally not recommend using them if you are new to calligraphy.
 As a beginner, you should stick to Pens until you feel confident enough to try markers.